+Perhaps most troubling, the octopuses were found nearly 2 miles (3 kilometers) underwater in a spot where oxygen was low and water temperatures were high.
 According to The Field Museum, deep-sea octopuses prefer colder water since warmer water speeds up their metabolisms, requiring them to need more oxygen.
 Warmer water, however, has less oxygen.
 So, it doesn't make sense for these octopus to lay their eggs in this kind of an environment; it'd be suicide, scientists said.
 They reported that some of the octopuses showed signs of severe stress.

 A possible octopus exodus

 There were so many octopuses — researchers acknowledged that they may have double-counted some individuals — that it's possible the octopuses had fled from another location, or that their current site was better for hatching eggs when they first arrived than it is now.